 We recommend this book for its sheer volume of LSAT practice tests and answers.
 By utilizing the tests in this book, you'll become familiar with how to take the LSAT, and learn the answers to question types that you'll likely face.

-This volume contains official LSAT questions from past exams.
+This volume contains real LSAT questions from past exams.
 We advise practicing them under the same time conditions as taking the LSAT itself.
-Doing so will significantly improve your competency.
+Doing so will significantly improve your competency, boost your score, and improve time management.

 The downside of this book is it only contains tests and answers, not the explanation for the answers.
-And because it offers no tips or strategies on how to take the LSAT, you’ll probably need another book for that.
-Nonetheless, using this one makes for great practice for the actual exam.
+And because it offers no tips or strategies on how to take the LSAT, you'll probably need another book for that.
+Nonetheless, using this one makes for great practice for the actual exam when accompanied by other LSAT resources.

 You can buy any year of this title since LSAT questions typically follow the same model each year.
 That said, buying the latest version means more and newer questions to practice, which means you'll be better updated, and possibly better equipped, for the exam.